-Sperm whale clicks generally contain energy from 2-20kHz, with the majority of energy between 10-15 kHz (Møhl et al., 2003; Figure 11).
-Regular clicks, observed during foraging dives, demonstrate a uniform inter-click interval from 0.25-2 seconds (Goold and Jones, 1995; Madsen et al., 2002).
+Sperm whale clicks (Figure 12) generally contain energy from 2 to 20 kHz, with the majority of energy between 10 and 15 kHz (Møhl et al., 2003).
+Regular clicks, observed during foraging dives, demonstrate a uniform inter-click interval from 0.25 to 2 seconds (Goold and Jones, 1995; Madsen et al., 2002).
 Short bursts of closely spaced clicks called creaks are observed during foraging dives and are believed to indicate a predation attempt (Watwood et al., 2006).
 Slow clicks are used only by males and are more intense than regular clicks with longer inter-click intervals (Madsen et al., 2002).
 Codas are stereotyped sequences of clicks which are less intense and contain lower peak frequencies than regular clicks (Watkins and Schevill, 1977).
+Sperm whale clicks were detected using the automatic method described below.